 - From 2002-2010, EPA worked with various companies in the electronics sector to help them inventory their corporate-wide GHG emissions and set and achieve aggressive emissions reduction goals through identifying best practices.
 EPA continues to engage companies throughout the electronics industry on promoting the use of renewable energy through its Green Power Partnership, where companies such as Intel, Dell, Best Buy, and Microsoft rank among the top 50 leading Green Power Partners within the United States for their green power procurement.

-- Over the past 20 years, the ENERGY STAR program and its nearly 20,000 partners have saved nearly $230 billion on utility bills and prevented more than 1.7 billion metric tons of greenhouse gas emissions.
+- For more than 20 years, the ENERGY STAR program and its 16,000 partners have cumulatively prevented more than 2.1 billion metric tons of greenhouse gas emissions.
 ENERGY STAR-qualified IT and consumer electronic products continue to represent significant energy savings for the consumer.
 For example, televisions that meet today's ENERGY STAR requirements will eventually save American viewers and gamers over $700 million in energy costs, and reduce annual greenhouse gas emissions equivalent to that of nearly 900,000 cars annually.

 - EPA: http://www.epa.gov/semiconductor-pfc/resources/index.html